-In Figure 11, the X axis includes "ACTION: Manual Labels" are the categories of manual analysis.
-For example "Cost 1a"; "Topic: Automated labels" are the topics generated by the tool.
-For example, "Topic 0."
+In Figure 10, X axis includes 'ACTION: Manual Labels', are the categories of manual analysis.
+For example 'Cost 1a'; 'Topic: Automated labels' are the topics generated by the tool.
+For example, 'Topic 0'.
 The Y axis is the number of records in each category.

-Analysis of the above graphical representation can be spread across four categories:
+Analysis of the above graphical representation can be spread across four criteria:

-Category 1: Exact mapping of abstract topics to manual issue type There are 16 manual issue types assigned for input data.
+Criteria 1: Exact mapping of abstract topics to manual action type.

+There are 16 manual Action types assigned for input data.
 The above representation indicates there exists one to one mapping amongst nine manual ACTION type and topics.
-This observation is captured in Table 8.
+This observation is captured in the Table 9.